-This week I’m hosting an amazing picture of Horseshoe Bend in Arizona, taken by Will Tang from Going Awesome Places Blog and his horror story behind taking this shot!
+This week I’m hosting an amazing picture of the Horseshoe Bend in Arizona, taken by Will Tang from Going Awesome Places Blog and his horror story behind taking this shot!

 Picture Story: Horseshoe Bend and fear of heights